ghasara/social/README.md

 Live Project - https://ghasara.github.io/social/

-This project is developed in only version.
+This project is developed in only Mobile version.

 ### Prerequisites